 Why Search FamilySearch Memories for Photos Others Posted?

-Often we see photos posted by others when we look at ancestor profiles.
-But, what if an image isn't attached to our ancestors but is relevant to their history?
+When we look at ancestor profiles, we often see photos posted by others.
+But what if an image isn't attached to our ancestors but relevant to their history?

 Suppose you have relatives that served in a military unit.
-You might find photos of your ancestor in a group photo.
-You might see pictures of their ship, battlefield, emblems, and so much more.
+You might find photos of your ancestors in a group photo.
+You might see pictures of their ship, battlefield, emblems, and more.

 Additionally, you could do social history research.
-For example, perhaps you want to study more about World War II.
+For example, you may want to study more about World War II.

-Using the search by topic option, you will see entries for draft registration cards, service certificates, Japan, veteran, and more.
+You will see entries for draft registration cards, service certificates, Japan, veterans, and more using the search-by-topic option.

-Maybe these memories don't necessarily name your ancestor, but you can get a sense of what happened during that era.
+These memories may not necessarily name your ancestors, but they can give you a sense of what happened during that era.

 There are so many reasons why searching the photos others have posted that aren't tagged to your ancestor can help your research.
-And, all you have to do is use the Find option in the FamilySearch Memories Gallery.
+All you have to do is use the Find option in the FamilySearch Memories Gallery.

 How to Search Photos Others Posted on FamilySearch